 Trail improvement offers a recreational activity and enjoyment for all Millis citizens, from cradle to grave.
 Current trail conditions cause problems for cross country runners, recreational runners, and walkers using the trails at any time except dry weather.

 Our playground invites children to enjoy time outdoors accompanied by their parents, grandparents, and siblings.
-This introduction to the outdoors is a gateway to the Oak Grove trail system and a lifetime of healthy activity.
+This introduction to the outdoors is a gateway to the trail System.